CyberStrategicConsulting/cybersc-site/README.md

 npm install --legacy-peer-deps
 npm run build # <--- this cannot fail; if it does, it cannot be pushed to prod

+# Push code to repo:
+git status # Make sure the proper files are shown as modified git add . git commit -m "<Add a message detailing the commit, i.e. what has changed>" git push origin

 # If no failures, push to prod
 npm run deploy
 ```